GuiSeSanz/JIND_DE/README.md

 # JIND_DE

 ## Introduction
-Here you can find the code to reproduce the differential expression analysis to replicate the figures of the paper:
+Here you can find the code to reproduce the differential expression (DE) analysis to replicate the figures of the paper:
 JIND: Joint Integration and Discriminationfor Automated Single-Cell Annotation.

 ## Scripts